-Cause Solution Hard Drive's "Emulation Type" is set to "None." (some models) Run the Computer Setup utility and change the "Emulation Type" to "Hard Disk" in the device's details under Storage > Device Configuration .
+Cause Solution The device is attached to a SATA port that has been hidden in 1.
+Check SATA cable connections.
+Computer Setup.
+Run the Computer Setup utility and ensure Device Available is selected for the device's SATA port in Security > Device Security.
+Boot order is not correct.
+Run the Computer Setup utility and change boot sequence in Storage > Boot Order .
+Hard Drive's "Emulation Type" is set to "None." (some models) Run the Computer Setup utility and change the "Emulation Type" to "Hard Disk" in the device's details under Storage > Device Configuration .
 Hard drive is damaged.
 Observe if the front panel Power LED is blinking RED and if any beeps are heard.
-See Appendix A, POST error messages on page 127 to determine possible causes for the blinking red and beep codes.
+See Appendix A, POST error messages on page 105 to determine possible causes for the blinking red and beep codes.
 See the Worldwide Limited Warranty for terms and conditions.